MobleyLab/waterNES/README.md

 ## Tests
 ### `tests/test_run_simulations.sh`
-This script tests the `scripts/run_simulations.sh` file by making sure that the typical usage (including calls to GROMACS) runs without errors.
+This script tests the `scripts/run_simulations.sh` and `scripts/prepare_nes_structures.sh` files by making sure that the typical usage (including calls to GROMACS) runs without errors.
 The test is invoked by calling `bash tests/test_run_simulations.sh` from the root of the repository.
 The test script expects `gmx` to be in the path.

-Github actions runs this test on every push and every PR to `main`.
+A Github action runs this test on every push and every PR to `main`.